Guava Contains 4x More Vitamin C Than An Average Orange

 Guava has an incredibly high content of vitamin C. In fact, one guava fruit contains four times more vitamin C than an average-sized orange; and ten times more vitamin A than a lemon!

-The high content of vitamin C (ascorbic acid) in guava makes it a powerhouse in combating free radicals and oxidation that are key enemies that cause many degenerative diseases.
+The high content of vitamin C (ascorbic acid) in guava makes it a powerhouse in combating free radicals and oxidation—key enemies that cause many degenerative diseases.

-Cancer: The anti-oxidant virtue in guavas are believed to help reduce the risk of cancers of the stomach, esophagus, larynx, oral cavity and pancreas.
+Anti-cancer: The antioxidant virtue in guavas are believed to help reduce the risk of cancers of the stomach, esophagus, larynx, oral cavity and pancreas.
+The pink variety is rich in lycopene in amounts twice as much as tomatoes!
+Lycopene is an excellent antioxidant that fights and reduces the risk of breast cancer.

 Cholesterol: The vitamin C in guava makes absorption of vitamin E much more effective in reducing the oxidation of the LDL cholesterol and increasing the (good) HDL cholesterol.